Discover Israel & the Palestinian Territories

 Tel Aviv - Leader-led orientation walk.

-Day 4 - Jericho This morning drive out to the cliff-top fortress of Masada.
+4 - Jericho This morning drive out to the cliff-top fortress of Masada.
 On the way your leader will make a few stops; each leader has their favourite photo spots and stories to tell so we leave it up to them to share what they love.
 Arrive in Masada and take a cable car to the fortress built by King Herod around 35 BC.
 This UNESCO site is very important to the Jewish people as a symbol of their exile from the Holy Land and of bravery and self-sacrifice.
-Spend some time visiting the site, then drive around 30 minutes to the shores of the Dead Sea, where the dense and super-salty water means you’ll go for a float, not a swim.
+Spend some time visiting the site, then drive around 30 minutes to the shores of the Dead Sea, where the dense and super-salty water means you'll go for a float, not a swim.
 Spend some time relaxing here and soaking in the mud, which is supposed to have healing properties.
-Tonight you’ll stay at an eco-lodge, where the accommodation is part of an NGO, originally a refugee camp and now a community initiative that aims to protect the ecology of the Dead Sea and the Jordan River Valley.
-On arrival your host will speak about the environmental situation in the valley, and the work they are doing in waste management and water conservation.
-If there's time after your included dinner, take an optional sunset hike – a 2-hour walk to a farm to enjoy some light refreshments and some local conversation.
+In the afternoon travel to Jericho, the oldest city in the world for a well deserved rest.

-Day 5 - Haifa Travel to the western shores of the Sea of Galilee and historic Tiberias, established all the way back in AD20.
+5 - Haifa Travel to the western shores of the Sea of Galilee and historic Tiberias, established all the way back in AD20.
 Visit the ancient fishing village of Capernaum.
 See the site of two ancient synagogues and a church said to have been the home of St Peter.
-Stop by Tabgha, where the Bible says Jesus performed the miracle of the multiplication of the loaves and fishes, then head up to Safed (Tsfat), one of Judaism’s Four Holy Cities, which is over 900 metres above sea level.
 Continue to Nazareth to take a stroll through the Old City and visit the Church of the Annunciation, where Mary is said to have received the news of the Immaculate Conception.
 Hit the road again and arrive in Haifa for the evening.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.